tamus-cyber/tamus-control-standards/docs/index.md

 Texas A&M University System members publish a security control catalog to implement organizational information security controls in a format that aligns with the Texas Security Control Standards Catalog, prescribed by Title 1 Texas Administrative Code §202.76, Security Control Standards Catalog \[[1 TAC 202.76]\].

-Texas A&M System Cybersecurity Control Standards provide system members with additional guidance that enhances State-level requirements for implementing security controls.
+Texas A&M System Cybersecurity Standards provide system members with guidance that enhances State-level requirements for implementing security controls.
 These standards are prescribed by Texas A&M System Regulation 29.01.03, Information Security \[[TAMUS 29.01.03]\], paragraph 1.2(c).

 This document is intended to be used as a supplement to Texas Security Control Standards Catalog Version 1.3, updated February 26, 2016 \[[TxDIR Catalog]\].